rsrtime/FlashCards/README.md

-App used for remembering words of a different language.
+An application used for remembering words from different languages.

 The format of the text file to open is:
 Hi,Hola